What is WARNING! 41 threats found!!!?

 |Distribution methods||Deceptive emails, rogue online pop-up ads, search engine poisoning techniques, misspelled domains.|

 |Damage||Loss of sensitive private information, monetary loss, identity theft.|

 |Malware Removal (Windows)||

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.

 The Internet is full of fake messages such as "WARNING!
 41 threats found!!!".
 These messages often state that virus infections exist and are possible threats to your privacy, and so on.
 In fact, these statements are false and used only to trick users into spending their money on dubious products or services.
 PUAs force users to visit other untrustworthy websites.